XKaguya/AutoReconnect-Remastered/README.md

 # Configuration

 ```
+auto_reconnect_remastered:
+# Whether or not this plugin is enabled.
+is_enabled: true
+# Whether or not to display debug messages in the server console.
+debug: false
+# Whether or not to respawn player.
+Set to false and it WILL NOT respawn player.
+respawn_enabled: true
 # Whether or not to restore player's active effect.
 Player will respawn with same effect strengh and remain time.
 recovery_effect: true
 # Whether or not to restore player's inventory.
 Player will respawn with same inventory.